Debunking the most recent money lie: You Must Go into Debt to Pay for College. How we’re saving and paying cash for school.“

 That’s why I know the encouragement to “come clean” and resist the tendency to fib in our finances is a core first step.

 One of the reasons I’m personally open about our financial journey is that we have been on both ends of the spectrum when it comes to finances.
-We have survived huge setbacks and battled forward to rebuild.
+We have survived huge setbacks, long periods of unemployment and battled forward to rebuild.
 Hard emotions that I battled ten years with our finances helped mold who I have become today.
 I’ve learned from those who have gone before me, and now I hope I can encourage others to do the same.

 I’ll continue on tomorrow with this topic of the Secret Life of Money sharing a few more staggering stories, as well as some of the ideas I wish I would have implemented before we ever had even one day of unemployment.